DJI Osmo Pocket 3 Review (2026)

 Battery Life & Usability

-DJI rates battery life at 166 minutes of continuous 1080p/24fps recording, but real-world usage is closer to 90-120 minutes depending on resolution and gimbal activity.
-Shooting 4K/60fps with ActiveTrack enabled, we averaged about 100 minutes before needing to charge.
-That's enough for a full day of casual vlogging if you're not recording continuously.
+DJI rates battery life at 166 minutes of continuous 1080p/24fps recording, but real-world figures land closer to 90–120 minutes depending on resolution and gimbal activity.
+Shooting 4K/60fps with ActiveTrack engaged tends to fall around the 100-minute mark before a recharge — enough for a full day of intermittent vlogging, less so for marathon continuous recording.

 The camera charges via USB-C and supports fast charging — 16 minutes gets you 80% battery.
 You can also charge while recording by plugging into a power bank, which extends runtime indefinitely for interviews or live streams.